ClusterHQ/inventory-app/ci-utils/README.md

 This is just to get us off the ground running.
 Pipeline syntax.
 This can be found here https://github.com/ClusterHQ/inventory-app/blob/master/Jenkinsfile.
 We will eventually switch this to use `docker.image('mysql').withRun {c ->` see https://go.cloudbees.com/docs/cloudbees-documentation/cje-user-guide/chapter-docker-workflow.html

-In the above pipeline, there are Build Slaves labeled with ‘v8s-fli’, this denotes that they are available to use for voluminous use cases, meaning docker, docker-compose, and `fli` will be installed on them.
+In the above pipeline, there are Build Slaves labeled with ‘v8s-fli’, this denotes that they are available to use for voluminous use cases, meaning docker, docker-compose, and Fli will be installed on them.

-### fli Slaves with CentOS 7/fli (use cloud-init scripts)
+### Fli Slaves with CentOS 7/Fli (use cloud-init scripts)

 There are a few scripts in `ci-utils/` that can be used to boostrap CentOS 7 Jenkins slaves for them to be usable with docker, compose and dpcli.
 One is shown below.

-The script below is sent to `cloud-init` which will set some git/fli tokens/users and kick off a script to install `fli`.
+The script below is sent to `cloud-init` which will set some git/Fli tokens/users and kick off a script to install Fli.

 ```
 #!/bin/bash